 ABOUT US (ALL OF US)! -

-Sharon Cooke is the business owner, head gardener and curator of Andromeda Botanic Gardens, operating through her company Passiflora Ltd.I took over the management and development of Andromeda Botanic Gardens in February 2014, after being requested to do so by the owners of the property - The Barbados National Trust.
+Sharon Cooke is the business owner and curator of Andromeda Botanic Gardens, operating through her company Passiflora Ltd.I took over the management and development of Andromeda Botanic Gardens in February 2014, after being requested to do so by the owners of the property - The Barbados National Trust.